data-apis/scipy-2023-presentation/paper.rst

  Array API Specification
 =========================

 ..
-Does the abstract have a word or character limit?
+TODO: Does the abstract have a word or character limit?

 .. class:: abstract